yugabyte/benchbase/PERF-DATALOADER.md

   -h, --help         Display this help message

 ```
-- to only generate the loader file(skip the actual load)
+- to only generate the loader file(skip the actual load).
+This will generate the yaml file <table-name>_loader.yaml which can be used in loading the data.
 ```
 ./perfloader --config <config_file> --table-name <table_name> --rows <rows> --generate-only
 ```